Timovzl/RtlTimoInterviewDemo/README.md

 - Authentication/authorization, rate limiting, and/or a Web Application Firewall (WAF) have been left out-of-scope.
 - Paging based on a page index is brittle.
 Data changes may cause items to be skipped or repeated when a caller is between pages.
 When there is more time, the API could be redesigned to circumvent this issue.
+- Rate limiting in consuming the TvMaze API could be made smarter and application-wide, especially once multiple jobs _might_ touch it at the same time.